alexlance/signal-sms-mms-importer/README.md

 ```
   # Install signalbackup-tools
   git clone https://github.com/bepaald/signalbackup-tools ... (follow their directions for installation)
+  # On Windows, download binary from https://github.com/bepaald/signalbackup-tools/releases and put in same folder as .backup

-  # signal 30 digit backup passphrase
+  # Signal 30 digit backup passphrase
   key=123451234512345123451234512345
+  # Windows version of the last command:
-  #set key=123451234512345123451234512345 #Windows
+  # set key=123451234512345123451234512345

-  # create a directory to store the dissected Signal backup
+  # Create a directory to store the dissected Signal backup
   mkdir bits
+  # Windows version of the last command:
+  # md bits

-  # use signalbackup-tools to dissect the Signal backup
+  # Use signalbackup-tools to dissect the Signal backup
   ./signalbackup-tools ./signal-2022-06-10-17-00-00.backup ${key} --output bits/
-  # .\signalbackup-tools .\signal-2022-06-10-17-00-00.backup %key% --output .\bits #Windows
+  # Windows version of the last command:
+  # signalbackup-tools_win.exe -i signal-2022-06-10-17-00-00.backup -o bits -p %key%
 ```

 4. Generate an SMS Backup and Restore (SyncTech) XML file on your phone and transfer that to a computer.
 Ensure the backup includes SMS and MMS, if that's what you want to import into Signal.